Fury-Labs/furya/tests/e2e/README.md

 ### Consensus Min Fee

-We set the following parameters Hermes configs to enable the consensus min fee in Osmosis:
+We set the following parameters Hermes configs to enable the consensus min fee in Furya:

     - `gas_price` - Specifies the price per gas used of the fee to submit a transaction and the denomination of the fee.
 The specified gas price should always be greater or equal to the `min-gas-price` configured on the chain.
 This is to ensure that at least some minimal price is paid for each unit of gas per transaction.
-    In Osmosis, we set consensus min fee = .0025 uosmo / gas * 400000 gas = 1000
+    In Furya, we set consensus min fee = .0025 uosmo / gas * 400000 gas = 1000
     See ConsensusMinFee in x/txfees/types/constants.go

     - `default_gas` - the gas amount to use when simulation fails.